Emergency Response Referrals Alleging Abuse of Children Who Are Under DCFS Supervision and Residing in the Home of a Parent

 • Inform the alleged perpetrator in private:

-• Of the allegation(s) against him/her.
+• Of the allegation(s) against them.

 • That if any of the allegations of abuse, severe neglect or exploitation are found to be substantiated, this information will be reported to the Department of Justice.